 Release s Tags

 1.0.0 Choose an e @ 🗜 Target: main 🔻

 Release title

 Write Preview

 Describe this release

 Attach file es by dragging & dropping, selecting or pasting them.
 MŲ

 \checkmark Attach binaries by dropping them here or selecting them.

-a pre-release int out that this release is identified as non-production ready.
+This is a pre-release We'll point out that this release is identified as non-production ready.

 Publish release Save draft